Zubii07/Matplotlib/README.md

 Welcome to my **Matplotlib Basics** learning repository! 🚀

 In this repository, I showcase my journey of learning **Matplotlib**, a widely-used library in Python for creating static, interactive, and animated visualizations.
+Matplotlib is a low-level plotting library that provides a wide range of features for creating static, interactive, and animated visualizations.
+It is the most widely used data visualization library in Python, and it is known for its flexibility and power.
 I’ve covered the fundamental concepts of Matplotlib through various problems and examples.

 ---